OpenVPN/openvpn/doc/man-sections/tls-options.rst

   will still use our expiring key for up to ``--tran-window`` seconds to maintain continuity of transmission of tunnel data.

+  The ``--hand-window`` parameter also controls the amount of time that the OpenVPN client repeats the pull request until it times out.

 --key file
   Local peer's private key in .pem format.
 Use the private key which was generated when you built your peer's certificate (see ``--cert file``